 Ask an Expert

-ROSS prides itself on providing the most accurate and in depth knowledge for mixing and blending technology.
-Our engineers and manufacturing experts are readily availeble to answer any questions you may have about your process and equipment.
-With our "Ask an Engineer" form, we can pass your questions directly along to our engineers for their insight and feedback.
+Charles Ross & Son prides itself on providing the most accurate and in depth knowledge for mixing and blending technology.
+Our engineers and manufacturing experts are readily available to answer any questions you may have about your process and equipment.
+With our "Ask an Expert" form, we can pass your questions directly along to our engineers for their insight and feedback.
 Below, you'll find a cumulative list of common questions, along with our answers.

 Can single-stage rotor/stator mixers produce fine dispersions and emulsions with submicron particles or droplets?

 Yes, standard high shear mixers are capable of producing submicron droplets or particles.
 But in large part, this is also highly dependent on the formulation itself.
 Apart from mixing intensity, several other factors affect particle or droplet size reduction including inherent properties of the raw materials, their interaction or chemistry, presence and type of surfactant, operating temperature, shear-sensitivity, etc. For this reason, particle size distribution can only be accurately determined through mixer trials wherein the actual raw materials are used and real process line conditions are simulated as closely as possible.
 In certain cases, even the same raw material sourced from a different supplier can yield significantly different results.

 What would be a good mixer for protein powder and other dry powders?